hash-org/hashc/docs/src/introduction.md

 # Introduction

-This book is dedicated to documenting and teaching the `Hash` programming language to newcommers.
+This book is dedicated to documenting and teaching the `Hash` programming language to newcomers.

 Firstly, Hash is an interpreted, garbage collected, strongly and statically typed language.